 Several subjects attract financial support for ITT, especially those which are shortage subjects.
-Information about the bursaries and scholarships for 2023/2024 year can be found here:
+Information about bursaries and scholarships for 2024/2025 can be found here:

 If you need to build up or refresh your subject knowledge, you may be able to complete an SKE (subject knowledge enhancement) course.
 More information about an SKE can be found here: